 The United Nations Sustainable Development Goals lay out a coherent road map – widely embraced by the business community – for building a just and sustainable world.
 We have the technology and the brains to address our environmental problems, and we have the resources to reduce inequality.
-The question is not what should be done the question is how. – Rebecca Nicholson
+The question is not what should be done the question is how. – Rebecca Henderson

 One of the most popular courses at Harvard Business School is ‘Reimagining Capitalism’.
-Course leader, Rebecca Nicholson (author of a recent book on the subject from which the above quote is taken) is hopeful that Covid-19 could be a catalyst for reimagining a more inclusive and sustainable form of capitalism.
+Course leader, Rebecca Henderson (author of a recent book on the subject from which the above quote is taken) is hopeful that Covid-19 could be a catalyst for reimagining a more inclusive and sustainable form of capitalism.
 In a recent talk for Ceres she argues that it could provide the jolt needed to the inertia of business as usual, by providing a stark warning that bad things can happen quickly and without much warning, while also reminding us of how much we depend on each other for our security and survival.

 This view is echoed in the forward of the recently published report of the Scottish Government’s Advisory Group on Economic Recovery: “If the monumental scale and nature of this economic shock is not a catalyst to accelerate change and to find new bold, radical interventions that will transform Scotland’s economy, then nothing ever will be.
 We must be willing to revisit old demarcation lines without bias, and to discover new methods and levels of collaboration as we navigate our path of rehabilitation, recovery, and re-imagination.”

 Scotland’s Auditor General has also highlighted the opportunity presented by current circumstances:

 It feels as though this may be one of those rare times, like the creation of the welfare state after the Second World War, when major change suddenly becomes possible; our challenge is how to make the most of the current moment.